ioBroker/adapter-react-5/README.md

 ### 4.6.4 (2023-10-11)

--   (bluefox) Updated the packages
+-   (@GermanBluefox) Updated the packages

 ### 4.6.3 (2023-10-09)

--   (bluefox) Just updated the packages
+-   (@GermanBluefox) Just updated the packages
--   (bluefox) Synced with admin
+-   (@GermanBluefox) Synced with admin

 ### 4.6.2 (2023-09-29)

--   (bluefox) Experimental feature added: update states on re-subscribe
+-   (@GermanBluefox) Experimental feature added: update states on re-subscribe

 ### 4.5.5 (2023-09-27)

--   (bluefox) Added export for IconNoIcon
+-   (@GermanBluefox) Added export for IconNoIcon

 ### 4.5.4 (2023-09-17)

--   (bluefox) Added the restricting to folder property for select file dialog
+-   (@GermanBluefox) Added the restricting to folder property for select file dialog

 ### 4.5.3 (2023-08-20)